-The community and service users have a right to expect a high standard of service from the Council.
-Employees have a responsibility to the community they serve and should, ensure courteous, effective and impartial service delivery to all groups and individuals within the community.
+The community and service users have a right to expect a high standard of professional service from the Council.
+Employees have a responsibility to the community they serve and should ensure courteous, effective and impartial service delivery to all groups and individuals within the community.
 Employees should always try to be positive, constructive and inclusive.
-When necessary make extra efforts to communicate with people with disabilities in accordance with the provisions of the Disability Discrimination Act 1995.
+This may require reasonable adjustments for effective communication with people with disabilities in accordance with the provisions of the Disability Discrimination Act 1995.
+In addition, the language needs of someone whose first language is not English need to be considered.